Tips For Cruising With A Baby

 The steriliser and the bottle warmer, together with tea and coffee making facilities and a fridge.

 My daughter Lucy was booked into a twin room with my Mum so that she didn’t have to pay a single supplement.
-However, once we got onboard, we asked if Lucy could join Josh and me in our room.
+However, once we got onboard, we asked if Lucy could join me and Josh in our room.
 The ship staff were great about it and issued us with another key card for Lucy.

 If you are swapping rooms it is very important to notify the ship staff!